+\sssec{Path to Lower Power:} The dominant contributor to PCB power is operating at 3.3 V to accommodate the plug-and-play sensors used in our experiments.
+With integrated low-power MEMS or bare-die sensors, the tag can operate at a lower power (e.g., $1.2V$), significantly reducing overall power consumption.
+Furthermore, by leveraging modest energy-harvesting sources (e.g., solar~\cite{parks2014turbo} or acoustic~\cite{Afzal2022, naeem2024seascan}), along with intermittent operation via a supercapacitor~\cite{sample2008design}, fully battery-free operation of \sysname is feasible.

-We also optimize the power consumption in the ASIC simulation.
-The ASIC design shows that the the sawtooth generator part typically consumes $7.47 \mu W$ for generating 50 kHz reference frequency.
-For the multiplexing, ASIC design consumes $10.68 \mu W$ to $18.09 \mu W$ accounting for $1$ to $5$ sensors.
-Therefore, the total consumption of \sysname tag in ASIC design is $25.56 \mu W$ for 5 sensor streams under $50 kHz$ reference frequency.
+\sssec{ASIC: }We optimize the power consumption in the ASIC simulation.
+The sawtooth block consumes $7.47 \mu W$ at a 50 kHz sampling frequency.
+The multiplexing consumes $10.68 \mu W$ to $18.09 \mu W$ for $1$ to $5$ sensors.
+In total, ASIC consumes $25.56 \mu W$ for 5 sensor streams at a $50 kHz$ sampling frequency.

-\subsection{Application Use Cases}
+\section{Application Use Cases}

-\sysname is a general-purpose interface that supports multiple sensors.
-In this section, we showcase three representative applications of \sysname including plant sensing, acoustic AoA tracking, and human health monitoring, including $9$ different off-the-shelf sensors.
-The sensor models used are listed in Appendix~\ref{apx:sensors}.
+In this section, we showcase three representative real-world applications of \sysname covering $10$ different types of off-the-shelf sensors.
+The sensors tested are listed in Table.~\ref{tab:sensor_spec}.